cheminfo/nmrium-docs/docs/80_utitlies/10_file_format/10_file_format.md

 ## File Extension and Packaging

 - The archive is a standard ZIP file.
-- The archive extends the [`ium`](https://cheminfo.github.io/file-collection/classes/FileCollection.html#toium) format.
+- The archive extends the [`ium` file format](https://cheminfo.github.io/file-collection/classes/FileCollection.html#toium).
 - Typical file extension: `.nmrium.zip`
 - The internal directory structure is stable and versioned.